 #9 – Trusted Business Advisor

-Miami Accountants have earned the reputation as most trusted business advisor but most do not take the role seriously enough and provide clients with as many services as their client’s desire.
-CPAs too often focus on Level 1 services, while clients value Level 2 and Level 3 services (See diagram above).
+Miami Accountants have earned the reputation as the most trusted business advisor but most do not take the role seriously enough and provide clients with as many services as their clients desire.
+Accountants too often focus on Level 1 services, while clients value Level 2 and Level 3 services (See diagram above).
 Why aren’t you offering clients Level 2 and Level 3 services?
 If you are, why aren’t you offering those services to more clients?
 Who are your top 10 prospects?

-As stated in the introduction, most firms are risk adverse, yet with the following resources the rewards are high and the risk is extremely low.
-In fact the risk is probably much lower under the client accounting services model that many existing models of only providing tax and accounting and auditing services.
+As stated in the introduction, most firms are risk-averse, yet with the following resources the rewards are high and the risk is extremely low.
+In fact, the risk is probably much lower under the client accounting services model than many existing models of only providing tax and accounting and auditing services.
 The required resources are:

 - Existing client base

 Leadership and a shared vision are keys to successful firms.
 Do you have a collaborative platform?
 Do you utilize unique ability teams?
 Do you have a client base that can utilize Level 2 and Level 3 services?